NearNodeFlash/NearNodeFlash.github.io/docs/guides/data-movement/readme.md

 ### Profiles

-**Note:** This feature is not fully implemented, but is present in the `nnf-dm-config` config map.
-Only the `default` profile is used, and it must be present in the configuration.
-Once the feature is implemented, a user will be able to select a profile using #DW directives and/or the Copy Offload API.
-Right now, users can add additional profiles into the config map, but the only way to use them would be to rename one of them to be `default`.
+Profiles can be specified in the in the `nnf-dm-config` config map.
+Users are able to select a profile using #DW directives (e.g .`copy_in profile=my-dm-profile`) and the Copy Offload API.
+If no profile is specified, the `default` profile is used.
+This default profile must exist in the config map.

 `slots`, `maxSlots`, and `command` can be stored in Data Movement profiles.
-These profiles are available for a quick way to switch between different settings for a particular workflow.
+These profiles are available to quickly switch between different settings for a particular workflow.

-Example profile:
+Example profiles:

 ```yaml
 profiles: